Fabricio20106/Informational-Mod-Features/Melony Studios Wiki/Vanilla Docs/Banner Pattern.md

 **Banner patterns** are the different drawings that a banner can have.
 These are registered in an extensible enum called *BannerPattern*.
 Patterns can have any dye color in the game.

-New banner patterns will be able to be registered in the `data/<namespace>/banner_pattern` folder when using Melony Lib.
+New banner patterns will be able to be registered in the `data/<namespace>/banner_pattern/` folder when using *Melony Lib*.
 However, this functionality is currently not yet working and/or out yet.

 ## Making a new pattern
 To make a new pattern, what you need to do is to make a new field for your pattern, using the `BannerPattern.create()` method: